 On joining the University of Cambridge, all Postgraduate Students and Clinical Fellows who are PhD candidates are required to successfully complete an initial probationary period before they are registered for the PhD degree.
 This is to ensure that the study you have embarked upon suits you and that you are making satisfactory progress.
-This involves undergoing a First Year Assessment, which includes the preparation of a report at the end of the first year, and a viva defending the report (including a 10 minute presentation at the start of the viva).
+This involves undergoing a First Year Assessment.

 The purpose of the first year assessment is to provide evidence of your suitability for registration for a PhD and involves the submission of a first year report, followed by a viva with two independent assessors.
 Since the first year report involves the production of a piece of scientific writing it is an opportunity for you to reflect upon the progress and direction of your research.
 The assessors will submit a report on the viva and make a recommendation to your Supervisor and Department as to whether you should be registered for the PhD degree.
-Your supervisor will then make a recommendation via CamSIS to the Degree Committee which in turn make a recommendation to the Postgraduate Committee.
+Your Department will then make a recommendation via CamSIS to the Degree Committee.